Pro Comp – Updated 2017

-– The Pro Comp class was designed for all vehicles and trucks that run 7.50 to 9.00 seconds in the 1/4 mile.
+– The Pro Comp class was designed for all vehicles and trucks that run 7.50 to 9.99 seconds in the 1/4 mile.
 Open exhaust and vehicle lettering/decals permitted.
 Altered & roadsters are permitted.
 Motorcycles are not permitted.
 The “Pro Comp” class will be run on an Open Comp format with a 1-tenth (1/10th) breakout.
 What this means is, you get 2 rounds of qualifying.
-Your dial in will be your quickest run during qualifying less 1/10th of a second.
+Your dial in will be your choice and a 1/10th of a second breakout allowance is permitted.
 This time will be yours throughout eliminations (IT DOES NOT CHANGE).

 Racers will be put on a Sportsman ladder for eliminations based on their elapsed time.
 All racers successfully qualifying will receive 5 championship points.